 MCP endpoint

-HollyHR exposes a hosted Model Context Protocol endpoint at your tenant app origin:
+HollyHR exposes a universal Model Context Protocol endpoint:

 Code